 Mississippi Extension for Service Member’s Professional Licenses: A professional license issued under Mississippi Code, Title 73, Professions and Vocations to a member of the Mississippi National Guard or the U.S. Armed Forces Reserves will not expire while the Service member is serving on federal active duty and will be extended until 90 days after their return.

 The Service member will only be responsible for normal renewal fees and will not be charged any additional costs such as, late fees or delinquency fees.
 The Service member must provide a copy of official military orders or written verification from their commanding officer before the end of the 90 day period to qualify for the extension.

 Who is eligible for an Extension for Service Member’s Professional Licenses?
-Any Mississippi National Guard or U.S. Armed Forces Reserve Service members that served on federal active duty is eligible for an extension of their professional license.
+Mississippi National Guard or U.S. Armed Forces Reserve Service members who served on federal active duty are eligible for an extension of their professional license.

 Mississippi Professional Licensure Directory

 Mississippi Professional License for Active Duty Service Members and Military Spouses: Active duty Service members and their Spouse who are permanently assigned to a duty station in Mississippi are eligible for accelerated processing of professional license applications.
 State licensing boards can grant either permanent or temporary licenses.
 Temporary licenses allow individuals to start working while waiting for their permanent license to be processed.